gharials/dev-path/docs/internet-web/http-in-depth.md

 HTTP requests and responses contain a number of _headers._ They follow this general key-value format: `Header-name: value`.
 Headers may vary per request and response.
 They serve as metadata or directives (instructions) either for the client or the server.
 For example, the `Content-Type` header in HTTP responses tells the client how to treat the response body.

 !!! info
     An HTTP response sent by a server may contain any kind of data.
 Then how does a browser understand its format?
 The `content-type: text/html` header tells browsers that the content is an HTML page and browsers render it.
+A programmer can fool a browser by sending an HTML page with a different content type, like `content-type: text/plain`.
+In that case, the browser will not render the page as HTML but will display it as plain text.

 ### Cookies